fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

     The `ApplyInterest` method calculates the interest on the account balance using the `interestRate` field and adds the interest to the `Balance` property.
 At this point, the `interestRate` field is a static field that's shared among all instances of the `BankAccount` class.
 Since interest rate is initialized to 0, the `ApplyInterest` method doesn't actually apply any interest.
 You can update the `interestRate` field to a non-zero value in the static constructor to see the effect of the `ApplyInterest` method.

+1. Take a minute to consider the current implementation of the `Balance` property.

+    ```csharp

+    public double Balance { get; set; } = 0;

+    ```

+    The `Balance` property currently uses auto-implemented property syntax, which defines the property without explicitly declaring a backing field.
+The `{ get; set; }` syntax automatically creates a private backing field for the value, which is initialized to `0`.
+Since `Balance` is declared `public`, the value of the `Balance` property can be modified directly from outside the class.
+Public access to the property setter allows the balance to be updated directly without going through the `Deposit`, `Withdraw`, and `Transfer` methods.
+This can lead to inconsistent account balances and make it difficult to track changes to the balance.

+    You can convert the `Balance` property to a read-only property with a private backing field to prevent direct modification of the balance value from outside the class.
+This ensures that the balance can only be updated through the `Deposit`, `Withdraw`, and `Transfer` methods.

+1. To convert the `Balance` property to a read-only property with a private backing field, replace the `Balance` property definition with the following code:

+    ```csharp

+    public double Balance { get; private set; } = 0;

+    ```

+    The `{ get; private set; }` syntax indicates that the `Balance` property has a private setter, meaning the value of the property can only be set from within the `BankAccount` class.
+The `Balance` property can still be read from outside the class, but it can only be updated through the `Deposit`, `Withdraw`, and `Transfer` methods.

 1. To create a method that displays account information, add the following code: